Izabela-dsn/best-friend-back/README.md

 # best-friend-back
-Backend for my best-friend aplication
+Backend for my best-friend application

 ### Working with
 * Python - FastAPI